astershub/digital-writing/exercises/week 1.md

 **How do these tools shape the way you write (e.g. constrain the way you write or facilitate your writing)?**
 > For simple word documents, there’s a lot more restriction in that they can only do so much formatting wise?
 And for programs like Twine and coding languages like CSS they’re much more intimidating to learn, and I’m still not an expert at either.

-## Week 3
-**What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?**
-> _The Gathering Cloud:_ I read the words and how they relate to the images shown in the background, as well as the tangents that show up when you hover over certain words.
-I also read the effects the images have (how they move, where they move to).

-**How are those elements meaningful?**
-> _The Gathering Cloud:_ The tangents, especially, feel like their own piece within a piece and give even further depth to the work by providing context or commentary.
-The images further impact the words of the piece but may make them hard to read due to how the text is formatted.

-**How are the works read differently from print literature?**
-> _The Gathering Cloud:_ It's significantly more interactive.
-You can choose to hover over the words or not, and how animated it is also makes it different from print in how the images move.

-**How is electronic literature different from print literature?**
-> ...

-**What are the qualities of the works we might consider as qualities of electronic literature?**
-> ...